gphilippee/project_kafka/README.md

 Authors: Romain Bernard, Vincent Tchoumba, Guillaume Philippe

+## Delivrables

+Put the code Source .py and HTML in Zip file (Moodle) and available on a Github
+Presentation PowerPoint & Results (5” min): Problem, Solution, Results Demo (Proof that the code compiles and everything run) – 5 min Send an email to mariam.barry@polytechnique.edu with groupe ID - Student Names in object + Github link, slides and put all the materials (code source & slides)  on the Moodle of Ecole Polytechnique before 15/01/2023 23h59

 ## Description

 Project 7 : (Trading Data) Collect trading data using Yahoo finance API and use online regression (from river) to predict markets stocks of CAC40, S&P500, Google, Facebook & Amazon or any others enterprise.